HungryVovka/HungryVovka/README.md

 </p>

 # Nice to meet you, I'm Vladimir Rukavishnikov 👋
-Hello and welcome to my GitHub profile!
+Hello, zdravstvuyte and welcome to my GitHub profile!
 I am thrilled to introduce myself as a self-taught programmer based in Russia, born in the beautiful city of Chaikovsky.
 I hold two degrees - a Bachelor's in Economics and a Master's in Finance and Credit from Izhevsk State Technical University named after M.T.
 Kalashnikov.

 My passion for programming has led me to learn various languages such as F#, JavaScript, Python and Visual Basic.
 Additionally, I have expertise in SQL, HTML, and CSS.